 - The front hand handle may be loose.

 - It can be heavy to hold.

 - You have to be extra careful about the foot stirrup.

 Bottom Line: This is by far the best hunting crossbow you can get for the money.
 It will give you the ultimate shooting experience with every use.

 Horton Crossbow Innovations Storm RDX Crossbow

 If you have no worries about your budget, the rules of the game will change completely.
-And the situation will then call for the best crossbows available on the market.
-And that’s where Horton Crossbow Innovations Storm comes in.
+And that’s where the Horton Crossbow Innovations Storm comes in.
 This is absolutely the best crossbow for an unlimited budget.
 It includes a lightweight, machined aluminum riser with a self-locking limb pocket (fitted with 13-inch tactical black 165-pound limbs) that prevents limb twist and provides added cushioning, reducing limb stress.
 The limb pockets are then powered by a custom RDX Cam System and Dynaflight 97 string and cables.
 The machined aluminum RDX cams feature 440 stainless steel bearings to increase performance and improve stability.
 This crossbow delivers its 400-grain carbon arrow at a blazing 370 FPS with 122 foot pounds of kinetic energy.